yvanrousset/Stochastic-modeling-of-a-three-dimensional-glycogen-granule/README.md

-# Stochastic modeling of a three dimensional glycogen granule
+# (ongoing) Stochastic modeling of a three dimensional glycogen granule

 This repository contains jupyter notebook scripts to reproduce all the figures presented in the article "Stochastic modeling of a three-dimensional glycogen granule and impact of the branching enzyme on the structure"